frank26080115/Bones-3D-Printer/ordered_lessons/lesson10a.md

 ### Gantry Cross Linear Rods

-There are two more 8mm diameter linear rods that are the cross linear rods.
+There are two more 8mm diameter linear rods that are the cross linear rods. **Lubricate all of your LM8UU bearings first ([see preparation instructions](lesson9#ball-bearing-preparation))**.
 Install two LM8UU bearings on each rod.
 Then install the rods into the sliding blocks, clamping down on them with the final 3D printed plastic piece.
 This uses the 14mm long M3 screws and square nuts.

 ![](../images/lesson10/uppergantryaddcrossrods.png)